mochi/mochikit/doc/rst/MochiKit/Visual.rst

 By default, you have one Queue called ``'global'``, and the effects run in ``'parallel'`` (see :mochiref:`DefaultOptions`).
 Every effect has a ``queue`` option to customize this.
-It's value can be a string, thereby using the ``global`` scope:
+Its value can be a string, thereby using the ``global`` scope:

 - `front`: the effect will be run before any other non-started effect;